PoorgrammerDev/VanillaPlus/README.md

 Introduces multi-tools that combine the pickaxe, axe, and shovel into one tool.
 There is one for each tool tier.

 ### [Hammer](./Hammer/README.md)
-Introduces special pickaxes that can mine in a 3x3 area.
-There is one for each tool tier.
+Introduces craftable pickaxes for each tool tier that mine in a 3x3 area.

 ### [RecoveryTotem](./RecoveryTotem/README.md)
 Adds a craftable consumable Totem that provides a one-time keepInventory on death.